-The infection of coronavirus disease 2019 (COVID-19) has led to pandemic with the SARS-CoV-2 virus sind the ecember 2019 in Wuhan, China and expanded globally in at least 25 countries in June 2020 (Wu et al., 2 160).
-The current state the disease and its pathology have been examined such as estimation of total infected, and projected numbers of severe pediatric cases in 2020 (Pambuccian, 2014).
-The group of Corona-Tracker utilizes outbreak data analysis and prediction using SEIR modelling to forecast COVI 7 19 outbreak within and outside of China based on daily observation (Amira et al., 2020).
-Multiple Linear Regression techniques are applied to the data set in India to visualize the trend of the affected cases leading to 52,290 prediction active cases after 15th August 2020 (Rath et al., 2020)(Dilip Kumar et al., 2020).
+The infection of coronavirus disease 2019 (COVID-19) has led to pandemic with the SARS-CoV-2 virus since December 2019 in Wuhan ,China and expanded globally in at least 25 countries in June 2020 (Wu et al., 2020).
+The current state the disease and its pathology have been examined such as estimation of total infected, and projected numbers of severe pediatric cases in 2020 (Pambuccian, 2020).
+Many countries have developed their efforts to handle the impact of pandemic.
+The group of Corona-Tracker in China for instance, utilizes outbreak data analysis and prediction using SEIR modelling to forecast COVID-19 outbreak within and outside of China based on daily observation (Amira et al., 2020).
+Multiple Linear Regression techniques are applied to the data set in India to visualize the trend of the affected cases leading to 52,290 prediction active cases after 15th August 2020 (Rath et al., 2020) (Dilip Kumar et al., 2020).
 The spreading of COVID-19 in the world and Indonesia in the early 1 month data from Indonesia has been used to predict the next 2 weeks in April 2020 using Support Vector Regressian (Parhusip, 2020).
 The result has shown that the prediction should be improved.
-Among these literatures, the reproduction number has been dominantly taken into account due to its used for providing transmissibility of COVID-19 in society but its formulation is still considerable complex which meds to be studied further.
+Among these literatures, the reproduction number has been dominantly taken into account due to its used for providing transmissibility of COVID-19 in society but its formulation is still considerable complex which needs to be studied further.
 Therefore this article provides its formulation and its computation based on the given data of COVID-19 cases in Indonesia during the new-normal period is started to establish (since 1-st June 2020).